armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 As a new feature in Armory's release of 2.24.x+, Dinghy can now provide more robust information to GitHub about executed pipeline changes.
 This information appears as a comment in the PR.

->Currently, as of 2.24.1 and 2.25.0, GitHub notifications are not supported with custom endpoints and should be disabled.
-See the KB article [Dinghy Crashing for Customers using 2.24+ when customers are using a Custom Endpoint](https://support.armory.io/support?id=kb_article&sysparm_article=KB0010290) for details.
+>When using versions below 2.26.2, GitHub notifications are not supported with custom endpoints and [should be disabled due to a known issue](https://support.armory.io/support?id=kb_article&sysparm_article=KB0010290).
+This issue has been resolved as of [2.26.2, Dinghy Change #447](https://docs.armory.io/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-2/#dinghy---226622610).

 {{< tabs name="ghnotifications" >}}